Or, how I found a new word that changed my world and saved my life.

 Things weren’t any better at home – with hindsight, after all the research below, I guess I was subconsciously determined that no one would understand and to ignore them if they did – and a couple of days later I walked out, with no idea where I was going.
 Fortunately I ended up at an old best friend’s house, and between him and another old best friend the next day I managed to get the world to stop spinning a little, went home, and started to address the problems, which began, as most things do, with a list.

 The list, of course, was very quickly populated with things that annoyed me, so I started trying to work out whether these were things that others were doing, or whether they were just in my head.
 I approached it in a kind of Stoicist way that I learned about recently in a blog from Christian Mihai, which was all about identifying things you can control, and therefore change, and things you can’t, which should be discarded as things you don’t need to worry about, stress about, or do anything about, and just live with.
 The list also gave me something to focus on, something to distract me from the fact that the world was still spinning.

 But almost as soon as I started trying to address the things I could conceivably control, I started having that old feeling in the chest and throat, a kind of rising panic and anger, along with what I usually describe as a boiling head.
-I’ve known about this reaction in me for a long time now, but not what causes it, other than it occurs when being told what to do.
+I’ve known about this reaction in me for a long time now, but not what causes it, other than that it’s kind of a Fight or Flight response to being told what to do.
 Somehow I knew it was wrapped up in all of this, so I decided to try to find out what it was.
 After a while, I came across this blog, and the word that changed my world forever.

 Basically, as the author clarifies, “Psychological Reactance is the instantaneous reaction we have to being told what to do (Brehm & Brehm, 1981).”